aziontech/docs/src/includes/docs_help_center/en/edge-functions/edit/edge-functions-code-editor/index.md

 - IntelliSense
 - Debugging

-To take a look at [Edge Functions Code Editor](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/code-editor/){: target="_blank"} to learn more about the code editor.
+To take a look at [Edge Functions Code Editor](https://www.azion.com/en/documentation/products/edge-application/edge-functions/runtime-api/code-editor/) to learn more about the code editor.